vikasdeshmukh63/commercial/QUICKSTART.md

 ## 🎉 Success!

-You now have a fully functional KPDCL Commercial Management System running locally.
+You now have a fully functional Commercial Management System running locally.
 Start by logging in with the sample credentials and exploring the different modules.

 Happy coding! 🚀